-Dogs: Our amazing four legged friends of course.
+Dogs: Our amazing four-legged friends of course.

 Ok, that should just say it all.
 Spikes?
 Barbs?
 Yikes!
 What’s worse is that if your dog comes into contact with this dangerous grass, whether while it’s soft and wispy or dry and brittle, it will most likely mean you’re immediately heading to the vet and your dog will need (an invasive and expensive) surgery.